The first terrestrial vertebrates evolved from

 The earliest vertebrates resembled hagfish and lived more than 500 million years ago.
 As other classes of fish appeared, they evolved traits such as a complete vertebral column, jaws, and a bony endoskeleton.
 Amphibians were the first tetrapod vertebrates as well as the first vertebrates to live on land.

-The need for conservation includes the following except to ...
+The following are useful measures for forest conservation except ...